Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/core/marketing-and-sales-strategy.md

 ### Sales Enablement
 - **Product Sheets:** Concise overviews of solution features and benefits
 - **Comparison Guides:** Differentiation from competitive offerings
-- **ROI Calculators:** Tools for quantifying the value of SkyMirror solutions
+- **ROI Calculators:** Tools for quantifying the value of Skymirror solutions
 - **Implementation Roadmaps:** Visual guides to the deployment process and timeline
 - **Objection Handling Guides:** Structured responses to common sales objections